aaamini/mbisbm/README.md

 There is also `common/fit_mbiSBM_v2.m` which implements v.2 of the algorithm.
 This is used for example in creating some of the early figures in the paper.
 You can run `simulations/compare_nmi_sims.m` to see it in action.
-V.2 is more robust to the initial labeling Use this version if you have unreliable/bad initial labels.
+V.2 is more robust to the initial labeling.
+Use this version if you have unreliable/bad initial labels.